 - Schedule regular time to work on it.
 For your vision board to be most effective, you will need to spend at least 1 minute looking at it in the morning and 1 minute looking at it at night (this is not a lot of time!).
 So to get yourself in the habit, try scheduling some time each morning or each night to work on your vision board(s) and/or vision wall(s).
 This way, once you’ve completed your projects you will already be in the habit of regularly visualizing your dreams.

-I hope these tips were helpful and I really hope you’re able to successfully put together a beautiful and inspiring vision board!
+I hope with these tips you now know how to create a vision board that will change your life!
 Come back and let me know how it goes!

 Follow Nikki @ MBAsahm’s board Vision Board on Pinterest.